jean-pierreBoth/annembed/README.md

 Alternatively define the default in Cargo.toml.

+- On non intel cpu you can desactivate de feature simdeez_f in hnsw.

 - Julia can be downloaded from [julia](https://julialang.org/downloads/).
 Packages mentionned by a **using** clause in julia sources must then be installed see [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/#Pkg).
 Then in a Julia REPL, **include("annembed.jl")** give access to functions Annembed.localPersistency and Annembed.projectedPersistency.
 Possibly you will need to run *export LD_PRELOAD=/lib/x86_64-linux-gnu/libstdc++.so.6* or equivalent to force Julia to use your C++ library, due to subtle interaction between GPU drivers and GLFW.jl [see](https://discourse.julialang.org/t/makie-glfwerror/51006).